The Tinkerbell Docs

-OSIE - OSIE is an in-memory installation environment for bare metal.
+OSIE - OSIE is Tinkerbell's default an in-memory installation environment for bare metal.
 It installs operating systems and handles deprovisioning.

-PBnJ - PBnJ is a microservice that can communicate with baseboard management controllers (BMCs) to control power and boot settings.
+PBnJ - PBnJ is an optional microservice that can communicate with baseboard management controllers (BMCs) to control power and boot settings.

 In addition to the microservices, there are three pieces of infrastructure: